 See full article from the American Association for Retired Persons here:

 In the United States, both informal and formal caregiving prevalent, with an estimated 1 in 6 persons caring for an adult other than themselves.
 The estimated value of informal caregiving in the United States is at $450 billion per year with 43 million adult family caregivers.
-Almost 15 million Americans care for someone with Alzheimer’s Disease or another dementia.
+Almost 15 million Americans in-home caregiver can help provide companionship or transportation for those who are otherwise homebound.

 See full article from the American Society on Aging here:

 More and more Americans never leave their homes due to disability, injury, or illness.
-An estimated 3.5 million people in this country are part of this homebound category.
-An in-home caregiver can help provide companionship or transportation for those who are otherwise homebound.
+An estimated in-home caregiver can help provide companionship or transportation for those who are otherwise homebound.

 See full article from the Bureau of Transportation Statistics here: